skooter500/MusicVisuals/README.md

 ### Desc

-	In my visual inspired by red giant phase of the sun it first shows a big Sun that is going through its giant phase, it then splits into 4 different Sun's and then it shows the universe collapsing and shaking and showing lots of chaos.
+	In my visual it first shows a big Sun that is going through its giant phase, it then splits into 4 different Sun's and then it shows the universe collapsing and shaking and showing lots of chaos.

 ### Part 1